rotki/rotki/docs/api.rst

    :resjsonarr int timestamp: The unix timestamp at which the event occured.
    :resjsonarr int block_number: The block number at which the event occured.
    :resjsonarr int tx_hash: The transaction hash of the event.
+   :resjsonarr int log_index: The log_index of the event

    :statuscode 200: Aave history succesfully queried.
    :statuscode 409: No user is currently logged in or currently logged in user does not have a premium subscription.
 Or aave module is not activated.